 Milk has a lower GI of 30 - 33, so if you mix a small amount of Milo into a mug of milk, it will have an overall GI closer to 33.

 However, if you mix a large amount of Milo into a mug of milk, the GI level will shoot up close to 55.
 Consuming too many foods that are high in GI should try to avoid or keep in moderation.

 Dangerous food additive

-Due to its high in sugar content, it will do little to satiate your hunger.
-Instead, it will just stimulate your sense of hunger and get you into keep on eating.
-Therefore, if you are consuming a large amount sugar, you’ll just end up putting on more weight.
+Due to Milo's high sugar content, it will do little to satiate your hunger.
+Instead, it will just stimulate your sense of hunger and get you to keep on eating.
+Therefore, if you are consuming a large amount of sugar, you’ll just end up putting on more weight.

 You don’t have to stop drinking Milo.
 Just drink it moderately.
 So what do you think about this?